Coronavirus: council service information and advice

-For a band B property (the most common property type in Portsmouth) for 2019/20 the charges shown on your council tax bill are as follows:
+You may have different charges based on your property's band.
+For example, if you live in a band B property (the most common property type in Portsmouth) for 2020/21 the charges shown on your council tax bill are:

-The total increase for council tax paid to the council (both adult social care and general services) is 4.5% - that breaks down to 3% for general services and 1.5% for adult social care.
+- The total increase for council tax paid to the council (both adult social care and general services) is 4.0%.
+That breaks down to 1.99%, displayed to one decimal point as 2.0% for general services and 2.0% for adult social care.

-- Last year Portsmouth's charge for general services and adult social care totalled £1,039.59 for a band B property,
+- Last year Portsmouth's charge for general services and adult social care totalled £1,086.31 for a band B property.

-You can see details of all the increases in the document downloadable below.
+You can see details of all the increases in the council tax bands 2020/21 document.

-Please note percentage increases are rounded to one decimal point, as is displayed on your bill.
+Please note percentage increases are rounded up to one decimal point, as shown on your bill.